trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

 ### Just the name

 This is the *recommended* approach for production systems as it will prevent stacks from specifying any random server.
-It also prevents the stack configuration file from containing environment specific servers and instead defers that knowledge to the plugin only which is set on the node level.
-This relies on `SERVERS` being configured and will use the name as the volume mount set by [`docker plugin set`](https://docs.docker.com/engine/reference/commandline/plugin_set/).
+It also prevents the stack configuration file from containing environment specific key/secrets and instead defers that knowledge to the plugin only which is set on the node level.
+This relies on `AWSACCESSKEYID/AWSSECRETACCESSKEY` being configured and will use the name as the volume mount set by [`docker plugin set`](https://docs.docker.com/engine/reference/commandline/plugin_set/).
 This can be done in an automated fashion as:

     docker plugin install --alias PLUGINALIAS \
       trajano/s3fs-volume-plugin \